GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 where all the additional packages required by your application are already installed.

-The ``wiggly.py`` script does not use any additional Python packages.
+:program:`pyqtdeploy` does not use any additional Python packages.

 Defining Additional Extension Modules